20strategy/shopify-gridsome-content/README.md

 # Gridsome + Shopify + Contentful + Bulma CSS

 This website is created with the [boilerplate starter](https://github.com/thetre97/gridsome-starter-shopify), which includes customer login and account pages as well as a persisted shopping cart.
-[View Demo](https://gridsome-starter-shopify-account.vercel.app)
+[View Actual Page](https://dogtic.com)

 > Give it a go, create an account - take this as written confirmation of the fact that I will _not_ harvest any personal data.
 Or, of course, you can just use a dummy email and password 🤷🏻‍♂️.